-Outbound link compliance isn’t the sexiest topic but it’s a really important one.
+Outbound link compliance isn’t the sexiest topic but it’s an important one.

-If you’re serious about making your food blog a success, you need to make sure you’re using the right type of link in the right situation consistently.
+If you’re serious about making your food blog a success, you need to make sure you use nofollow on specific external links consistently.

 Let’s get started:

 - Summary of nofollow rules for food bloggers

 - Affiliate disclosure guidelines

 - Penalty for non-compliance with nofollow

 - The three outbound link attributes